yorqat/www-yorqat/README.md

 ## Nix flakes Enjoyer - contributions

-We don't use local installs for dependencies.
-Install [nix](https://nixos.org/download.html) so we know we're working with the same tooling.
+Don't use local installs for deps.
+[Use nix](https://nixos.org/download.html) to work with reproducible environment.

 ```sh
 $ nix develop